Anthonypaige/investnurenergy/src/content/post/unpacking-the-inflation-reduction-act-a-comprehensive-guide.md

 ### **The Energy-Efficient Home Improvement Credit (25C)**

 Embrace a greener future with the Energy-Efficient Home Improvement Credit, commonly known as 25C.
 This federal program incentivizes energy-efficient home upgrades, particularly in the areas of heating and cooling.
-[EnergyEfficientHomeUpgrades.com](https://EnergyEfficientHomeUpgrades.com)
+[Energy Efficient Home Upgrades](investinyourenergy.com/energy-efficient-home-upgrades)

 #### **Heat Pumps**